 It’s not that I’m averse to enjoying a glass of wine once in a while.
 I do sometimes.
 But I drink it knowing that during and after drinking, I will feel a certain way, and it’s not a feeling I enjoy so much anymore.
-Still, in the company of friends and family, occasionally enjoying the social connection is worth the aftereffects.
 The point for me is that drinking is a conscious choice, not a mechanical habit.

 Change Your Brain, Change Your Habits